Easy Ways To Keep Your Home Nice And Cosy

 Smell is an important component of a cosy home so you should try to infuse a few pleasant smells throughout your place.
 At the very least, make sure that there aren’t any bad smells floating around.
 Try taking a mini-break away for a day or two so that you can take note of the smell as soon as you return.

 To add pleasant scents, try getting a few fragrant plants such as lavender and scented geraniums.
 For non-plant options, use an essential oil diffuser, beeswax candles, or other natural ways to make your home smell great.

 Placing personalised items for everyone to see might not seem like it will do much, but trust me, it does!
 Having your unique items out on display will bring back (hopefully warm and fuzzy) memories.
 It also adds a lot more character to your home than if you just have bare rooms.

 Hang up photos of family members to make you feel at ease.
 Show off prints and artwork that you’ve bought or even created yourself.
-Also, display a few souvenirs from your travels—those handmade ceramic bowls from Vietnam could do just the trick!
+Also, display a few souvenirs from your travels—those handmade ceramic bowls from Vietnam on your gloss coffee table could do just the trick!
 As long as you don’t overdo it, your unique belongings make for a room that feels lived-in and inviting.

 You deserve a home that you want to stay in and spend time relaxing.
 With these tips, you’ll get just that!
 Also, if you’ve just moved, these tips act as a great way to easily feel more comfortable at your new place.
 And with a cosy home, you’ll be in a great position to invite people over.